signebedi/Flask-Signing/README.md

 ### About

-The Flask-Signing library is a useful tool for Flask applications that requires secure and robust management of signing keys.
-This package aids in managing API keys, ensuring only clients with valid permissions can access your resources.
+The Flask-Signing library is a useful tool for Flask applications that require secure and robust management of signing keys.
 Do you need to generate single-use tokens for one-time actions like email verification or password reset?
 Flask-Signing can handle that.
-In theory, it can also help manage session IDs.
-For applications that implement JWT or OAuth2, Flask-Signing can generate and manage the signing keys for your tokens.
-You can also use it to verify webhook payloads or to implement a licensing system for your software.
+Are you looking for a simple method for managing API keys?
+Look no further.

 ### Installation